stevenmcdonald/apps-android-wikipedia/README.md

 4. Copy cronet-$BUILD.aar, envoy-$BUILD.aar, and IPtProxy.aar to `/app/libs`.

 5. Several project properties must be specified to identify an endpoint from which to download metadata.
 These properties may be specified either on the command line or in Android Studio:
-   - DNSTT server
+   - DNSTT server (-Pdnsttserver)
-   - DNSTT key
+   - DNSTT key (-Pdnsttkey)
-   - DNSTT path
+   - DNSTT path (-Pdnsttpath)
+   - DOH url OR DOT address (-PdohUrl OR -PdotAddr)
+   - Default proxy url to use if no metadata is downloaded (-PdefProxy)

 ![properties](https://user-images.githubusercontent.com/6945405/173699019-d023331e-9217-49b6-a88b-ca8afa40ce2a.png)